-Similar to most financial topics, benefit elections are not a one-size fits all recommendation.
+Similar to most financial topics, benefit elections are not a one-size-fits-all recommendation.
 Open Enrollment occurs at the end of each year and remains open for a month and a half.
 During this period, individuals can elect health insurance coverage through their employer.
-In the event no election has been made, they will be ineligible to enroll again until the following open enrollment 2021 period starts, unless an exception has been granted due to a qualifying event.
+In the event no election has been made, they will be ineligible to enroll again until the following open enrollment 2022 period starts, unless an exception has been granted due to a qualifying event.

-It’s important to consider two of the 6 money decisions when electing your benefits; how you will protect yourself in an emergency situation and ways to save on taxes.
-It’s important to review the details of your benefits with your financial advisor every year to ensure you are capitalizing on each employee benefit.
+It is important to consider two of the 6 money decisions when electing your benefits; how you will protect yourself in an emergency situation and ways to save on taxes.
+Make sure to review the details of your benefits with your financial advisor every year to ensure you are capitalizing on each employee benefit.

 Below is a series of questions that are often asked to narrow down which insurance coverage may be most appropriate for your situation.

-This year the benefits election period is from November 1st to December 15th throughout the United States.
+This year the benefits election period is from November 1st to December 15th for most states in the United States.

 Special enrollment periods can occur outside of your typical enrollment period.
 Certain life events qualify you for a special enrollment period; getting married, having or adopting a baby, or losing existing coverage through a life event.
 Consult with your benefits department on special enrollments periods.

-This is an important time to review and/or update the benefits that they have elected through their employer.
+This is an important time to review and/or update the benefits that you have elected through your employer.
 It is very common for modifications to be recommended on an annual basis due to changes that can come from either the specific benefits package available or due to changes in family circumstances.

 An employer’s match into a retirement plan is basically free money; by not contributing up to their match, you are essentially reducing your income by a certain percentage.